Download PDF

 - FDI Inflow:

-Cabo Verde’s economic freedom score is 66.7, making its economy the 49th freest in the 2022 Index.
-Cabo Verde is ranked 2nd among 47 countries in the Sub-Saharan Africa region, and its overall score is above the regional and world averages.
+Cabo Verde’s economic freedom score is 65.8, making its economy the 47th freest in the 2023 Index.
+Its score is 0.9 point worse than last year.
+Cabo Verde is ranked 2nd out of 47 countries in the Sub-Saharan Africa region, and its overall score is higher than the regional average.

 Background

-Colonized by the Portuguese in the 15th century, Cabo Verde has few natural resources but has managed to become a trading center and is now a stable, multiparty parliamentary democracy.
-Former Prime Minister Jose Maria Neves of the opposition African Party for the Independence of Cape Verde won the presidency in October 2021.
-The other major party, the Movement for Democracy, has the parliamentary majority that it maintained in April 2021 elections.
-Cabo Verde’s economy relies on services, which account for about 75 percent of GDP.
-Tourism and emigrants’ remittances are important.
+The former Portuguese colony of Cabo Verde has few natural resources but has become a trading center and a stable, multiparty parliamentary democracy.
+Former Prime Minister José Maria Neves of the opposition African Party for the Independence of Cape Verde won the presidency in October 2021.
+The other major party, the Movement for Democracy, maintained its parliamentary majority in the April 2021 elections.
+Services account for approximately 75 percent of GDP.
+Tourism and emigrants’ remittances are also important.
 Foreign aid finances the country’s traditionally high trade deficit.
 The government wants to generate all energy through renewables by 2025.

 Rule of Law